Government & Non-Profit Addiction Treatment Resources

-Throughout the US, there are a large number of organizations dedicated to understanding, preventing, and treating substance abuse, addiction, and other mental health issues.
-While a large percentage of these organizations are for-profit, professional associations, or lobbying groups, there are a number of nonprofit and government organizations working to further research and awareness of these issues.
+Throughout the U.S., there are a large number of organizations dedicated to understanding, preventing, and treating substance use disorder and other mental health issues.
+While a large percentage of these organizations are for-profit, professional associations, or lobbying groups, there are a number of non-profit and government organizations working to further research and awareness of these issues.

-A list of government & nonprofit organizations in the treatment industry:
+The following are government & non-profit organizations in the addiction treatment industry: